biojs/biojs.github.io/_posts/2019-01-06-continuous-deployment-using-ansible-and-travis-ci.md

 ## Updating Ansible scripts

 The bigger task was to update the ansible code to be able to deploy the BioJS registry to both the dev and production environment without having to change all the parameters in code.
 The first step was to pull apart the directory structure and ensure that all the tasks that are required for both environment are in one 'common' ansible role.
 I created separate `group_vars` files that contain the variable settings for dev and production.
-Ansible has the ability to retrieve information from environment variables like so `"{{ lookup('env', 'DB_PASSWORD') }}"`.
+Ansible has the ability to retrieve information from environment variables like so `{% raw %}"{{ lookup('env', 'DB_PASSWORD') }}"{% endraw %}`.

 I also created separate hosts files that specify the machines for the different environments as well as separate playbooks for dev and production.